Microkernel: History

 Microkernels were a very hot topic in the 1980s when the first usable local area networks were being introduced..
 The AmigaOS Exec kernel was an early example, introduced in 1986 and used in a PC with relative commercial success.
 The lack of memory protection, considered in other respects a flaw, allowed this kernel to have very high message-passing performance because it did not need to copy data while exchanging messages between user-space programs.

 The same mechanisms that allowed the kernel to be distributed into user space also allowed the system to be distributed across network links.
 The first microkernels, notably Mach created by Richard Rashid, proved to have disappointing performance, but the inherent advantages appeared so great that it was a major line of research into the late 1990s.
 However, during this time the speed of computers grew greatly in relation to networking systems, and the disadvantages in performance came to overwhelm the advantages in development terms.

 Many attempts were made to adapt the existing systems to have better performance, but the overhead was always considerable and most of these efforts required the user-space programs to be moved back into the kernel.
-By 2000, most large-scale Mach kernel efforts had ended, although Apple's macOS, released in 2001, still uses a hybrid kernel called XNU, which combines a heavily modified (hybrid) OSF/1's Mach kernel (OSFMK 7.3 kernel) with code from BSD UNIX, and this kernel is also used in iOS, tvOS, and watchOS.
+By 2000, most large-scale Mach kernel efforts had ended, although Apple's macOS, released in 2001, still uses a hybrid kernel called XNU, which combines a heavily modified (hybrid) OSF/1's Mach kernel (OSF MK 7.3 kernel) with code from BSD UNIX, and this kernel is also used in iOS, tvOS, and watchOS.
 Windows NT, starting with NT 3.1 and continuing with Windows 11, uses a hybrid kernel design.
 As of 2012, the Mach-based GNU Hurd is also functional and included in testing versions of Arch Linux and Debian.

 Although major work on microkernels had largely ended, experimenters continued development.
-It has since been shown that many of the performance problems of earlier designs were not a fundamental limitation of the concept, but instead due to the designer's desire to use single-purpose systems to implement as many of these services as possible.
 Using a more pragmatic approach to the problem, including assembly code and relying on the processor to enforce concepts normally supported in software led to a new series of microkernels with dramatically improved performance.

 Microkernels are closely related to exokernels.
 They also have much in common with hypervisors, but the latter make no claim to minimality and are specialized to supporting virtual machines; the L4 microkernel frequently finds use in a hypervisor capacity.